Right to erasure

 The controller must be able to confirm the identity of the data subject exercising his or her data protection rights.
 If the controller has reasonable doubts concerning the identity of the person who made the request, it can request the provision of additional information necessary to confirm his or her identity.

-If the controller refuses the data subject’s request due to not being able to identify the data subject, it must demonstrate that it is unable to confirm the identity of the data subject.
+If the controller is unable to identify the data subject, it must notify him or her of this if viable.
+If it refuses the data subject’s request due to not being able to identify the data subject, it must demonstrate that this is the case.

 If the data subject cannot be identified, he or she cannot exercise the right